You are a doctor working in an inner-city paediatric emergency department in Europe.

 Initial complications include severe pain, haemorrhage, infection, shock and death.
 Delayed complications include difficulty with urination, menstruation, intercourse, childbirth (including increased neonatal mortality) and mental health (such as depression and PTSD).

-There are specialist services available for those whom have undergone FGM.
+There are specialist services available for those who have undergone FGM.
 In the UK, there are specialist adult, maternity and paediatric clinics.
-There are also many charities worldwide offering support: Forward UK, the Dahlia Project (UK) and NETFA (Australia).
+Many charities worldwide offer support: Forward UK, the Dahlia Project (UK) and NETFA (Australia).
 If you are concerned a child may be at risk for FGM, follow local safeguarding procedures.
 An eLearning module about FGM can be found here.

 Selected references